dynamicwebpaige/info/README.md

 ### 🗺 Location

-I am currently based in beautiful **Bellevue, WA**, just north of downtown - and have mapped every coffee shop within a two mile radius.
+I am currently based in beautiful **Palo Alto, CA**, just northwest of the Google campus - and have mapped every coffee shop within a two mile radius.
 Let me know if you're in the area, and [let's caffeinate](https://calendly.com/paigebailey)! ☕

 Previously, I've lived in: